timewave-computer/timewave-computer.github.io/README.md

 # Timewave website
 Powered by Jekyll.

-Some components imported from jekyll [minima](https://github.com/jekyll/minima theme)
+Some components imported from jekyll [minima](https://github.com/jekyll/minima theme).
+Heads up, we are on minima 2.5 and the docs are for 3.0, so some things may be different.

 ## Local environment
 1. follow [jekyll set up instructions](https://jekyllrb.com/docs/)